Siddeshwar1412/DeepFakeDetection_MultiMedia/README.md

 ---

 ## **Conclusion**
-This deepfake detection system is designed to handle **images, audio, and video** with separate models for each media type, ensuring reliable and accurate results.
+This deepfake detection system is designed to handle **images and audio** with separate models for each media type, ensuring reliable and accurate results.

 By combining **state-of-the-art deep learning models, robust error handling, and real-time performance optimizations**, the system offers a **comprehensive solution for identifying manipulated content**.

-The project is **scalable** and can be extended to include additional modalities or enhanced detection methods.
+The project is **scalable** and can be extended to include additional modalities or enhanced detection methods in the future.

----